Yandex Cloud

 1. Wait for the transfer status to change to Replicating.

-2. Make sure the data from the source Managed Service for Apache Kafka® cluster has been moved to the Managed Service for ClickHouse® database:
+2. Make sure that the data from the source Managed Service for Apache Kafka® cluster has been transferred to the Managed Service for ClickHouse® database:

 1. Connect to the cluster using clickhouse-client.